lucascr91/word2tex/wcit2bib/README.md

 Where `PATH` is the location of your plain text word document and DEST is the destination folder where you want to save the `main.tex` file.

+### Next step

+Create a template based on abntTex example